cmiles74/bishop-sample/README.md

 This project provides a sample application that uses the [Bishop library](https://github.com/tnr-global/bishop).
-Bishop makes it much easier to provide an API for your web-service that understands the HTTP semantics.
+Bishop makes it much easier to provide an API for your web-service that treats HTTP as a first-class application layer.
 This sample application provides a simple web-service that lets you manage a to-do list.

 ## Building the Application